-"Was Another Motivating Force "another motivating force me Anything that reuired this much work simply had to be good in keeping with an old Greek proverb difficult things are beautiful I am still learning it and will continue on the journey until I am on my death bed where I hope to be still unravelling a difficult construction or learning a new wordI skipped the initial chapters and began at that part of the book that presents the first book of the Iliad broken down into chapters with short blocks of text vocabulary and notes Looking back now nearly Forty Years Ago To The Summer Weeks That I Spent years ago to the summer weeks that I spent working slowly through this book I can recall vividly the When I Moan (Vassi and Seri 1: Russian Stepbrother Romance) excitement and astonishment I felt at my firstncounter with Homer in his own language The priest s plea for his daughter s return Agamemnon s curt dismissal Apollo hearing the priest s prayer before descending from Olympus the destructive plague these No Biggy! events within just a few dozen lines formed the ominous prelude to the terrible uarrel between Agamemnon and Achilles I was captivated by Homer s masterful narration and the remarkable clarity andconomy of his verseAs I worked my way deeper into the beginning of the Iliad I was riveted by the way Homer xpressed his ideas and images with such power and beauty Perhaps than anything it was the dramatic power of his verse that captivated me I confess that I was absolutely spellbound How could anything possibly be this Verdammt verliebt good I kept asking myself this uestion hungry to read further and learn I was finally in the hands of an author who trumped verything that I had Attracting Birds to Your Backyard ever previously known For me this initialncounter with Homer was a kind of literary Rubicon I had crossed it there would be no turning back and his two great poems would become a lifelong preoccupationas for this xcellent become a lifelong preoccupationAs for this xcellent it is rivaled only by Schoder and Horrigan s A Reading Course in Homeric Greek Book 1 see my review It features a complete vocabulary helpful notes on the Greek text of Iliad 1 and very thorough appendices with full morphological paradigms as well as an xtensive treatment of Homeric grammar If you want to learn Homeric Greek this book would be aood place to start.
-Issues beyond our control Because this work is culturally important we have made it available as a part of our commitment to protecting preserving and promoting the world's literatur. .
+that it reuired was motivating force for me Anything that reuired this much work simply had to be ood in keeping with an old Greek proverb difficult things are beautiful I am still learning it and will continue on the journey until I am on my death bed where I hope to be still unravelling a difficult construction or learning a new wordI skipped the initial chapters and began at that part of the book that presents the first book of the Iliad broken down into chapters with short blocks of text vocabulary and notes Looking back now nearly Forty Years Ago To The Summer Weeks That I Spent years ago to the summer weeks that I spent slowly through this book I can recall vividly the excitement and astonishment I felt at my first encounter with Homer in his own language The priest s plea for his daughter s return Agamemnon s curt dismissal Apollo hearing the priest s prayer before descending from Olympus the destructive plague these events within just a few dozen lines formed the ominous prelude to the terrible uarrel between Agamemnon and Achilles I was captivated by Homer s masterful narration and the remarkable clarity and economy of his verseAs I "worked my way deeper into the beginning of the Iliad I was riveted by the way Homer expressed his ideas "my way deeper into the beginning of the Iliad I was riveted by the way Homer expressed his ideas images with such power and beauty Perhaps than anything it was the dramatic power of his verse that captivated me I confess that I was absolutely spellbound How could anything possibly be this Verdammt verliebt good I kept asking myself this uestion hungry to read further and learn I was finally in the hands of an author who trumped everything that I had ever previously known For me this initial encounter with Homer was a kind of literary Rubicon I had crossed it there would be no turning back and his tworeat poems would become a lifelong preoccupationAs for this excellent book it is rivaled only by Schoder and Horrigan s A Reading Course in Homeric Greek Book 1 see my review It features a complete vocabulary helpful notes on the Greek text of Iliad 1 and very thorough appendices with full morphological paradigms as well as an extensive treatment of Homeric The Way Between the Worlds (The View from the Mirror, grammar If you want to learn Homeric Greek this book would be aood place to start.
+Issues beyond our control Because this work is culturally important we have made it available as a part of our commitment to protecting preserving and promoting the world's literatur.